jboss-developer/jboss-eap-quickstarts/jts/README.md

 ### Configure the First Server

-You configure the security domain by running JBoss CLI commands.
-For your convenience, this quickstart batches the commands into a `configure-transactions.cli` script provided in the root directory of this quickstart.
+You configure JTS transactions by running JBoss CLI commands.
+For your convenience, this quickstart batches the commands into a `configure-jts-transactions.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss EAP server.